Organisations are dealing with more diverse data forms than ever before

 About the Author

-Mark Coletta is Senior Product Manager, Veritas Technologies.
+Mark Coletta is Senior Product Manager at Veritas Technologies.
 At Veritas Technologies, we empower businesses of all sizes to discover the truth in information—their most important digital asset.
 Using our platform, customers can accelerate their digital transformation and solve pressing challenges like multi-cloud data management, data protection, storage optimization, compliance readiness and workload portability—with no cloud vendor lock-in.